varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 ---

-## ðŸ“– SECTION 3: THE MELODIC MINOR SCALE
+## 📖 SECTION 3: THE MELODIC MINOR SCALE

 ### Why We Need Melodic Minor